 Description

 This creamy vegan mac and cheese is a mouth-watering recipe that the whole family will love!
 Made with gluten free pasta and a delicious vegan cheese sauce that is made a few secret veggies and NO cashews.
-A healthy comfort food classic that’s ready in less than 30 minutes!
+A comfort food classic that’s ready in less than 30 minutes!
 Vegan, gluten free, dairy free, and nut free.

 Ingredients